tttmmmyyyy/fixlang/Std.md

 ### `with_file : Path -> String -> (IOHandle -> IOFail a) -> IOFail a`

-Perform a function with a file handle.
+Performs a function with a file handle.
 The second argument is a mode string for `fopen` C function.

 The file handle will be closed automatically.

 ### `write_bytes : IOHandle -> Array U8 -> IOFail ()`

-Write a byte array into an IOHandle.
+Writes a byte array into an IOHandle.

 ### `write_file_bytes : Path -> Array U8 -> IOFail ()`

-Write a byte array into a file.
+Writes a byte array into a file.

 ### `write_file_string : Path -> String -> IOFail ()`

-Write a string into a file.
+Writes a string into a file.

 ### `write_string : IOHandle -> String -> IOFail ()`

-Write a string into an IOHandle.
+Writes a string into an IOHandle.

 ## `namespace Std::IO::IOFail`

 ### `from_result : Result ErrMsg a -> IOFail a`

-Create an pure `IOFail` value from a `Result` value.
+Creates an pure `IOFail` value from a `Result` value.

 ### `lift : IO a -> IOFail a`

-Lift an `IO` action to a successful `IOFail` action.
+Lifts an `IO` action to a successful `IOFail` action.

 ### `throw : ErrMsg -> IOFail a`

-Create an error `IOFail` action.
+Creates an error `IOFail` action.

 ### `to_result : IOFail a -> IO (Result ErrMsg a)`

-Convert an `IOFail` to an `Result` value (wrapped by `IO`).
+Converts an `IOFail` to an `Result` value (wrapped by `IO`).

 ### `try : (ErrMsg -> IO a) -> IOFail a -> IO a`

-Convert an `IOFail` value to an `IO` value by an error handler (i.e., a `catch`) function.
+Converts an `IOFail` value to an `IO` value by an error handler (i.e., a `catch`) function.

 ## `namespace Std::IO::IOHandle`

 ### `_file_ptr : IOHandle -> Ptr`

-Get pointer to C's `FILE` value from an `IOHandle`.
+Gets pointer to C's `FILE` value from an `IOHandle`.

 DO NOT call `fclose` on the pointer returned by this function.
 To close an `IOHandle`, use `IO::close_file`.

 ### `_unsafe_close : IOHandle -> ()`

-Close an `IOHandle`.
+Closes an `IOHandle`.

 This is an I/O action not wrapped by `IO`; use `IO::close_file` in the usual case.

 ### `from_file_ptr : Ptr -> IOHandle`

-Create an `IOHandle` from a file pointer (i.e., pointer to C's `FILE`).
+Creates an `IOHandle` from a file pointer (i.e., pointer to C's `FILE`).

-DO NOT create two `IOHandle`s from a single file pointer.
+Creating two `IOHandle`s from a single file pointer is forbidden.

 ## `namespace Std::Iterator`

 ### `_flatten : Iterator (Iterator a) -> Iterator a`

 Flatten an iterator of iterators.

 You should use `Monad::flatten` instead of this function.
 This function is used in the implementation of `Monad::bind` for `Iterator`.